fat-dragon/web/content/post/ghosts.md

 facade of a technology few had been exposed to but that they didn't really understand, and who similarly adopted the facade of the pseudo-academic techniques used to present and justify the resulting tale.
-Unfortunately, this is just auto-hageography; bad academics.
+Unfortunately, this is just auto-hagiography; bad academics.

 And yet, I find myself longing for that distant past.
 Why?
 One
 word: